replikativ/replikativ/README.md

 ## TODO for a stable release

+- Add (general) commit graph plotting
+- Do three-way conflict detection.
 - Find a better hash-function than 32 bit standard in Clojure(Script).
 Probably use SHA-1 like git.
 - Evaluate lowest-common-ancestor algorithms if merging becomes too expansive.
-- Make usage from JavaScript straightforward.
+- Make usage from JavaScript straightforward (including JSON merging).

 ## License